-If you’re looking for one, however, there are very many choices available in the market today.
-We’ve put together a small guide for you on the features and characteristics of these dynamic timepieces to help you figure out what might be the best buy for you.
+However, picking the right one out of the many offered on the market isn’t an easy task.
+That’s why we’ve put together a small guide for you on the features and characteristics of these dynamic timepieces to help you figure out what might be the best buy for you.
 Keep reading on to learn more!

 There are several features you will want to keep an eye out for as you search for the ideal watch.
 Some characteristics of the ABC watch’s desirability may vary depending on your needs, while others are non-negotiable.
 Here are what you should watch out for:

-The Altimeter: The A of the ABC refers to the ability of the watch to assess the altitude that you are currently on.
-Though it isn’t 100% accurate, this can provide the best estimate of sorts as to elevation.
+The A of the ABC refers to the altimeter – the ability of the watch to assess the altitude that you are currently on.
+Though it isn’t 100% accurate, this can provide the best estimate when it comes to elevation.

 The C of the ABC is for the compass.
-Recent technological advances have raised the accuracy of the digital compass.
-The ones on ABC watches are no exception.
+Recent technological advances have raised the accuracy of the digital compass and the ones on the ABC watches are no exception.
 While most watches should be accurate when it comes to the compass, if you’re on an unknown terrain, it isn’t wise to solely depend on the compass of your ABC watch.

-Build & Weight: Generally ABCs will be more on the rugged side, given what they’re used for.
+Generally, ABC watches will be more on the rugged side, given the fact that they’re used in the outdoors.
 Recently, however, manufacturers have been working to bridge the gap to fit ABCs to smart casual attire, so you can get the most out of them and easily include them in your day to day wear.

-The look may be a matter of concern for you.
-When talking about the build, weight is also a concern.
+The look may be a matter of concern for you but when talking about the design, then don’t forget to think about the weight.
 It largely depends on what you do outdoors.
 Activities calling for large amounts of physical exertion and endurance such as distance running and mountain climbing may call for a lighter watch.

 With all of that in mind, let’s go through a few great ABC watches in the market today.

-Description: The Casio Men’s PAG240-1CR Pathfinder Watch is a great all-around ABC watch.
+The Casio Pathfinder Triple Sensor Sport Watch is a great all-around ABC watch.
 It employs a solar based self-charging mechanism relieving you of the constant need to change your batteries.

 The water resistance rating it offers allows for some light swimming but not ideal for handling deep water.
 The built-in barometer and altimeter measure altitude changes in increments of 20 feet.